jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The NSF-funded Jetstream2 project, a cloud computing environment and NSF ACCESS resource, offers compute resources to researchers via OpenStack [@Hancock2021; @Boerner2023].
 The NSF ACCESS program succeeds the XSEDE program, which nurtured development of national HPC resources in support of research workflows @Towns2014.
-Compute and storage resources, allocated to researchers with ACCESS-granted service unit credits, are provided by cloud-native abstractions layered on top of OpenStack.
+Compute and storage resources, allocated to researchers with ACCESS-granted service unit credits, are provided by the cloud-native resource abstractions of OpenStack.
 Jetstream2 demonstrates at-scale operations of OpenStack clouds and furnishes autonomous access to advanced hardware for the development of research workflows.

 CRI\_XCBC exemplifies deployable, extensible HPC stacks.
 A legacy software project of the XSEDE program, CRI\_XCBC uses Ansible playbooks to deploy an OpenHPC-defined cluster infrastructure @CRIXCBC2024.